dydxprotocol/protocol_v1/README.md

 Responsible for trading tokens out of vault.
 Uses exchange contract.
 Abstracts trading logic out of Vault

-##### DerivativeCreator.sol

-Creates standard derivatives contracts.
-Currently creates all CoveredOption contracts

-##### CoveredOption.sol

-Implements the dYdX options protocol.
-Allows options to be written, exercised, and traded.
-Each options contract is its own ERC20 token.

 ##### Exchange.sol

 Generalized version of a 0x Exchange contract.
 Allows tokens to be traded as per 0x protocol with fees paid in any user defined token.